 Buy an exclusive model of 6917!

-If you can't afford a $2000 donation but you would still like to purchase an exclusive HO scale Rapido Trains Inc. model of 6917, please click on the link below to complete your purchase from the TRHA.
+You can support our LRC restoration effort by purchasing a Rapido Trains Inc. HO scale model of 6917.
+Please click on the link below to complete your purchase from the TRHA.
 The price is $400 plus taxes.
 Shipping (via Canada Post surface mail) is included.
-Your credit card will be charged immediately, and your model will be shipped to you when it is ready in 2013.
+Your credit card will be charged immediately, and your model will be shipped to you when it is ready in late 2015.
 You won't get a tax receipt for this purchase, but rest assured your contribution will go towards the TRHA purchase of the LRC.

 DC/DCC with original LRC sounds